JJWallis/tip-calculator/README.md

 }
 ```

-As explained above, I toggled a border on each input when hovering over to keep in line with the original design.
-However, when I first implemented this feature it caused all the content around the input to respond from its increased height, which I ultimately realised was because the border is part of the box-model for each element on the page.
-Therefore, in order to solve this problem I applied a default border to each input with the aplha channel set to 0.
-This was then toggled to 1 on hover, rendering it fully visible without causing any external content movement.
+I applied a border while hovering over each input to keep in line with the original design, however doing so caused all other content around the input to respond from its increased height.
+To solve this problem I applied a default border to each input with the aplha channel set to 0 which was then toggled to 1 on hover, rendering it fully visible without causing any external content re-adjustment.

 ```js
 let values = {}